tanavamsikrishna/docker-remote-sync/Readme.md

-A utility to sync docker images between 2 machines while transferring only the changed layers
+A utility to sync docker images between two machines while transferring only the changed layers

 # Installation
 `pipx install docker-remote-sync` or `pip install docker-remote-sync`